-The specific research missions of our group include 1) investigating the behavior of geomaterials from low to high confining pressures, from partially to fully saturated, and from mechanical to multiphysical loading via controlled laboratory tests; 2) formulating unifying mathematical frameworks to model geomaterials at grain scale and continuum scale; 3) developing computational tools to solve initial-boundary value problems that are important to engineering practices in the geotechnical, mining and energy industry.
+The specific research missions of our group include 1) investigating the behavior of geomaterials from low to high confining pressures, from partially to fully saturated, and from mechanical to multiphysical loading ; 2) formulating unifying mathematical frameworks to model geomaterials at grain scale and continuum scale; 3) developing computational tools to solve initial-boundary value problems that are important to engineering practices in the geotechnical, mining and energy industry.

-- Model the effect of relative humidity and temperature on the delayed failure of grains.
+Model the effect of humidity and temperature on the delayed failure of grains

 Macro-scale continuum modelling of geomaterials: sand, rockfill, coal, claystone.

-- Understand the mechanics of adsorption-induced deformation of coals
+Understand the chemistry and the mechanics of adsorption-induced deformation in microporous and mesoporous media

 FUNDED RESEARCH PROJECTS

 Project Title: Surface Forces in Subcritical Crack Growth and Healing